Search This Blog

 3. Continuously focus on becoming an expert

 Too often, people rest in their comfort zone because they have a job or just got one!
 This is an expectation mirage as what we know is frequently replaced by new information, business paradigms, changes in technology, or tools used in their chosen professional discipline.
-Every year fresh graduates are coming to the candidate pool and experienced candidates that amass new knowledge are coming to the job market.
+Every year fresh graduates come to the candidate pool and experienced candidates that amass new knowledge come to the job market.
 It is inexorable for individuals and management to ignore the competencies required of themselves and of their team.
 A few ideas to take a pulse check are as follows:

 · What outside organizations are you actively involved in to learn new concepts?